The closing costs for a land sale can often be an unexpected surprise for land buyers.

 A title search is an examination of public records to determine and confirm a property’s legal ownership and is usually done by title companies.

-The title abstract is the condensed history of the title.
+The title report is the condensed history of the title.

 It consists of the summary of the original grant and all subsequent conveyances and encumbrances affecting the property.